jeticg/Evangelion-Uebersicht-Widget/README.md

 ## Updates

+0.84a
+* Added random delay of warning cells.
+Special thanks to NorthIsUp.

 0.83a
 * Added two blocks to show the sum of network traffic on all interfaces, notice that it includes localhost2localhost traffic.